 Family & Staff

 Through the years there have been so many changes, interesting experiences, and wonderful guests (many becoming friends).
-Twenty-five years later, Jason, who was 5, is the office manager and has two kids, and Eric, who was 15, is the kitchen manager and wonderful cook and has two kids, specializing in the desserts served each evening.
+Years later, Jason, who was 5, is the office manager and his wife, Heather is the spa manager, they have three kids.
+Eric, who was 15, is the kitchen manager and wonderful cook and has two kids, specializing in the desserts served each evening.
 Misty, who was in college earning a degree in graphic design, developed our first brochure, website, and many marketing ads and now lives in Charlotte, NC raising six kids and homeschooling.
-Jason’s wife, Heather, is our wedding coordinator and our in-house massage therapist.
-Heather and Jason are expecting their third baby in May 2013 and that will bless us with 11 total grandchildren when this happens.

 In addition to these family members, the staff feels like extended family.
-Sara and Delcie are the experts at keeping Blue Mountain Mist shined and polished.
-Smiling Kolette is our main night innkeeper.
+Sara the expert at keeping Blue Mountain Mist shined and polished.
+Smiling Kolette is our assistant and helps with the day to day operations.

 The mist rises from every hollow and ravine, and the hills and mountains appear layer upon layer—their hazy-blue color giving meaning to the Cherokee phrase “Shaconage” (land of blue smoke).
 This land has a wonderful, mysterious, magnetic pull.
 The lush vegetation, varied wildlife, and spectacular views have an appeal that attract the Smoky Mountain visitor.